-In honour of that, and because summer is just around the corner, here are five fun spots to go surfing on the Gold Coast (from north to south).
+In honour of that, here are five fun spots to go surfing on the Gold Coast (from north to south).

 Get out there frothers.